Suicide Risk and Prevention for Kentucky Nurses

 - Challenges with scheduling appointments with providers

 Additionally, many states inquire about mental health history on applications for nursing licensure, which may impact nurses’ attitudes about seeking help.
-Although it is not legal under the Americans with Disabilities Act, many state boards ask non-ADA-compliant questions about mental health, targeting specific diagnoses, focusing on historical data in the absence of current impairments, and/or requiring a prediction of future impairment.
-Consequently, applicants and nurses may hide mental health issues, resulting in the underuse of mental health resources by those in need (Handzel, 2021).
+Although it is not legal under the Americans with Disabilities Act, many state boards ask non-ADA-compliant questions about mental health, targeting specific diagnoses, focusing on historical data in the absence of current impairments, or requiring a prediction of future impairment.
+Consequently, applicants and nurses may hide mental health issues, resulting in the underuse of mental health resources by those in need (Melnyk et al., 2023).

 SCREENING AND ASSESSING THOSE AT RISK